 Relationship of the course to College Mission: One aspect of the College's mission is to enable our students to realize their highest potential and to achieve their educational goals.
 Statistical literacy is as necessary as reading and writing literacy for competence in today's world.
-The symbiotic relationship of statistics and mathematics is what we wish to exploit and enjoy with this course.
-This course will help you foster a critical attitude towards statistical arguments, and will help provide intuition about statistics which can sometimes be lost behind the mathematical formulas.
-We will use the latest technology to explore and simulate data analysis.
+This class will help you foster a critical attitude towards statistical arguments, and will help provide intuition about statistics which can sometimes be lost behind the mathematical formulas.
+We will use the latest technology to explore and simulate data.
 I am here to teach you and to help you to learn how to learn the contents in this course, and you need to come to class to learn these contents.
 To be on time for every lecture is not only a goal but also a responsibility.